Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Estimation

 Considering the estimation of the core model, the total number of parameters with respect to \(K\) factors is \(8K+4\).
 Given the assumption of diagonal matrices of coefficients for the variance equations, we split the estimation of \(8K\) parameters for the variances into \(K\) univariate HEAVY models (\cite{shephard2010realising}).
-Conversely, the model for each individual asset requires the specification of 14 additional parameters.
-As follows, a total of \(8K + 4 + 14N\) coefficients is generated for the cross-sectional dimension of \(N\) assets.\footnote{As previosuly noted, the dynamic \(\Sigma_t\) would imply the estimation of the additional \(3N + 2\) parameters.} Importantly, the maximum likelihood (ML) estimation discussed above is independent of both \(K\) and \(N\).
+Correspondingly, the model for each individual asset requires the specification of 14 additional parameters.
+As follows, a total of \(8K + 4 + 14N\) coefficients is estimated via the step-by-step QML, independent of both \(K\) and \(N\).